justinal64/the-bible-app/README.md

 ```bash
 npm run typecheck
 ```

+### Running Without Supabase

+The app is configured to work without Supabase credentials:
+- All UI features work with mock data
+- Theme preferences are saved locally with AsyncStorage
+- Database features (bookmarks, notes) show empty states
+- Authentication is optional

+To add real data:
+1. Configure Supabase in `.env`
+2. Apply database migration
+3. Populate Bible content

 ## License
 MIT License - feel free to use this project as a foundation for your own Bible app!